Travel inspired my studies

-This project was funded by the Centre of Global Engagement (CGE), which aims to support students to engage in internationalisation across the globe and offers a catalogue of programmes and funding for students.
+This project was funded by the Global Mobility team, which aims to support students to engage in internationalisation across the globe and offers a catalogue of programmes and funding for students.

 Following my amazing experience in Finland, I also worked on another international project, again for my Add+vantage module in my second year.